infinitered/ignite/docs/expo/Expo-and-Ignite.md

 Where you generally will need to start considering diverging from standard Expo is when you need custom native functionality.
 Note that you can do a lot of custom native code with Expo's new [Config Plugins](https://docs.expo.dev/guides/config-plugins/) feature, too, so even native code is no longer much of a barrier.

 If you still would rather not use Expo Go / CLI, then Ignite is already ready for you -- no "ejecting" necessary.
-Expo refers to this as the "bare workflow" (they're better at engineering than naming things).
+Expo refers to this as the "bare workflow."
 Just run `yarn ios` / `yarn android` and it'll build using the React Native CLI.

 ## Expo Snacks